RubitOrganization/Rubit/README.md

       * [ ] # means to people of.
 Ex: #CoderSchool = to people from CoderSchool
       * [ ] @ has various meaning.
 May be it mention a specific user, an adress or a time.
 The app should automatically recognize the type and record it accurately
       * [ ] **Animation** The tagged words with symbol will be changed to bold textStyle and color change to Blue inside the EditText
-  * [ ] (Optional) **Animation** When the keyboard shows up, the Edit Text place above the keyboard, then the Go Button.
+  * [ ] +Optional+ **Animation** When the keyboard shows up, the Edit Text place above the keyboard, then the Go Button.
 The logo will become smaller then move to the left.
 A TextView appears on the Right display exactly what users are typing with White color Tag symbol and Black Text.
-  * [ ] (Optional) **Animation** After User click Go, the Go Button will move to the EditText, grab the text and quickly move to the Logo.
+  * [ ] +Optional+ **Animation** After User click Go, the Go Button will move to the EditText, grab the text and quickly move to the Logo.
 The Logo zoom in into a white ball, then rotate, then the **REQUESTING_ACTIVITY** will be called

 **REQUESTING_LIST_ACTIVITY** from MainScreenActivity

   * [ ] User can see a list of 5 request bubles from other users
-    * [ ] (Optional) Display in 3 types of buble depends on the length of text (Refer to the WireFrame)
+    * [ ] +Optional+ Display in 3 types of buble depends on the length of text (Refer to the WireFrame)
     * [ ] **Mini Badge** sticked to the request bubles to show the type or payment (reward), or the request required something or not, or is there any note, image, etc. attached or not
     * [ ] 2 new random request will popup to replace the old 2 ones after every 10 seconds
-  * [ ] (Optional) **Animation** The speech buble popup with "Pudding effect"
+  * [ ] +Optional+ **Animation** The speech buble popup with "Pudding effect"
   * [ ] **PullToRequest** User can pull to load a whole 5 new requests

 **REQUESTING_ACTIVITY** from MainScreenActivity